What Is the Most Common Type of Lift Truck Accident?

-A few of the leading causes of these falls include a lack of aerial lifts loads that should be properly secured before they are moved.
+A few leading causes of these falls include a lack of aerial lift loads that should be properly secured before moving.
 The operator should also be aware of using proper equipment.
-If a load falls, it can cause severe injuries to anyone.
+If a load falls, it can cause severe injuries.

 To prevent falling loads:

 - Secure the loads properly before they are moved.

 - The operator should be aware of their surroundings and never turn around without looking.

 Employers should have a safety program that covers all aspects of forklift operation.
 It should include proper loading and unloading techniques and securing the load.